-Jiaogulan (Gynostemma pentaphyllum), is a plant that grows wild in China, as well as many other countries throughout Asia.
-In China, it has been used for many years as a medicinal and energizing tea in the local regions where it grows.
-Jiaogulan is sometimes called “Southern Ginseng”, since it grows in south central China and because of its similarity to ginseng in chemical composition and function.
-It is also praised as Xiancao, “Immortality” Herb, because it grows wild and has many health-giving qualities and anti-aging effects.
+Jiaogulan is sometimes called “Southern Ginseng” since it grows in south-central China and because of its similarity to ginseng in chemical composition and function.
+It is also praised as Xiancao, an “Immortality” herb because it grows wild and has many health-giving qualities and anti-aging effects.
+Classed as an ayurvedic herb due to these properties,

 In the late 1970s, Japanese scientists began discovering Jiaogulan’s illness-prevention and therapeutic qualities.
 What they uncovered was an herb very similar in quality to Ginseng, yet in some ways superior.
 They found Jiaogulan could function as both an adaptogenic herb and an antioxidant herb, containing many health-giving saponins (chemical compounds having a soapy characteristic), as well as trace minerals, amino acids, proteins, and vitamins.
 Jiaogulan contains a large quantity of these saponins, known also as gypenosides.